 Working collaboratively with Ministries of Education, development agencies, and donors, AIR is coordinating educational improvement reforms.

-Our work supports effective policy dialogue and financing, and strengthens policies and systems for teacher training, school health and nutrition, literacy programs and inclusive strategies for learners with disabilities.
+The organization's work supports effective policy dialogue and financing, and strengthens policies and systems for teacher training, school health and nutrition, literacy programs and inclusive strategies for learners with disabilities.

 Health and Education Linkages